 “Ray Charles once said when you’re singing a song, it doesn’t matter whether you wrote it or not.
 It’s YOUR song and your job as the singer and band is to make it yours.”

-Sam and band have a vast repertoire 50s/60ss-era covers along with retro-tinged rearrangements of modern pop and indie standards.
-Their latest album Ocean Shores includes (as bonus tracks) Taylor Swift’s “Shake it Off” turned into a rockabilly rave-up, Dua Lipa’s “Levitating” transformed into a Bowie-esque glam banger and Whitney Houston’s “I Wanna Dance with Somebody (Who Loves Me)” into a slinky disco-groove.
+Sam and band have a vast repertoire 50s/60ss-era covers along with throwback-tinged arrangements of modern pop and indie standards.
+Their latest album Ocean Shores includes (as bonus tracks) Taylor Swift’s “Shake it Off” turned into a rockabilly rave-up, Dua Lipa’s “Levitating” transformed into glam floor-filler and Whitney Houston’s “I Wanna Dance with Somebody (Who Loves Me)” into a slinky disco-groove.
 The album enjoyed national and international airplay, including KEXP and KBCS in the band’s base of Seattle, with original songs focusing on themes of deeply personal themes of melancholy and regret in the Covid-era.